dionisiskon/CN-novel-stat-updater/README.md

 This will update the json file with the novel with the last chapter read set as 1.

-#### --update : Updating/Adding link to json file with chapter number
+#### --link : Updating/Adding link to json file with chapter number

 Another example is updating using chapter number :